sudohari/chef-web-docs/content/resources/windows_package/_index.md

 - property: returns
   ruby_type: String, Integer, Array of integers
   required: false
-  default_value: null
-  new_in: null
+  default_value: 0 (success) and 3010 (success where a reboot is necessary)
   description_list:
-  - markdown: '**Default

-      Value:** `0`

-      A comma-delimited list of return codes that indicate the success or

-      failure of the package command that was run.'
+  - markdown: A comma-delimited list of return codes that indicate the success or failure of the package command that was run.
 - property: source
   ruby_type: String
   required: false
   default_value: The resource block's name
-  new_in: null
   description_list:
   - markdown: 'The path to a package in the local file system.
 The location of the